 This will be a starter guide which is surely going to help you in a long run.
 Intraday trading is nothing but a strategy based art.
 Some people may consider it as a game of gambling but for other it’s a huge source of income.

-So start your journey by opening a perfect trading and demat account here with No.1 Broker of India.
+So start your journey by opening a perfect trading and demat account here with Best Broker In India.

 You can also check my reviews on best brokers in India here: